rotki/rotki/docs/api.rst

         }

     :reqjson str location[optional]: If given, filter the returned mappings only for the location.
 Possible values can be any supported exchange, ``null`` to get the mappings that are common for all exchanges, or omitting it to get all the mappings.
+    :reqjson str location_symbol[optional]: Filter the exchange symbols using the provided string.
     :reqjson int limit: This signifies the limit of records to return as per the `sql spec <https://www.sqlite.org/lang_select.html#limitoffset>`__.
     :reqjson int offset: This signifies the offset from which to start the return of records per the `sql spec <https://www.sqlite.org/lang_select.html#limitoffset>`__.